Robobench: A Comprehensive Evaluation Benchmark for Multimodal Large Language Models as Embodied Brain: RoboBench

 \subsection{Core Capabilities}

-Through a detailed analysis, we identify five critical dimensions of the MLLM-powered embodied brain, each aligned with the task execution pipeline: understanding human intent, perceiving the environment, formulating and adapting plans, refining actions via affordance prediction, and diagnosing failures.
+Through a detailed analysis, we identify five critical dimensions of the MLLM-based embodied brain, each aligned with the task execution pipeline: understanding human intent, perceiving the environment, formulating and adapting plans, refining actions via affordance prediction, and diagnosing failures.
 RoboBench evaluates these capabilities to uncover bottlenecks in embodied cognition.

 \textbf{Embodied Instruction Comprehension}: \textit{Can the embodied brain understand human intention?} Most embodied tasks rely on explicit instructions where actions and targets are clearly specified~\cite{sermanet2024robovqa, yang2025embodiedbench, li2025embodied}.
 In contrast, real-world instructions are often implicit (e.g., “I’m thirsty” instead of “Retrieve a drink”)~\cite{zhang2024vlabenchlargescalebenchmarklanguageconditioned}.
-This dimension evaluate whether models can infer both explicit and implicit instructions into actionable plans.
+This dimension evaluates whether models can translate both explicit and implicit instructions into actionable plans.